Welcome to Upper School

 IB ENGLISH A LITERATURE AND PERFORMANCE SL 1 (Grade 11)

 Literature and performance is an interdisciplinary synthesis of literature and theatre.
-It brings together literary analysis, based on close reading, critical writing, and discussion, with practical and aesthetic elements of theatre.
-In this course, students engage with a range of literary works, perform dramatic texts, and transform texts into realized performances.
-The course is grounded in knowledge, skills and processes associated with the individual disciplines while developing interdisciplinary understandings generated from the interactions between literature and performance.
-This course is especially useful to students who love to perform and/or intend to go to university to study for a BA degree or a creative/practical degree; such as literature, creative writing, drama, or art.
+It brings together literary analysis, based on close reading, critical writing and discussion, with practical and aesthetic elements of theatre.
+In this course students engage with a range of literary works, perform dramatic texts, and transform texts into realized performances.
+The course is grounded in knowledge, skills and processes associated with the individual disciplines, while developing interdisciplinary understandings generated from the interactions between literature and performance.
+This course is especially useful to students who love to perform and/or intend to go to university to study for an BA degree or a creative/practical degree; such as literature, creative writing, drama or art.

 Literature and performance candidates must study at least five works, one of which must be in translation.
 Works must be selected to cover drama, and at least two other literary forms.
 They will complete a range of internal assessments, but they will also be externally assessed in their second year in the following areas: